Choosing between Affinity and Attio for your CRM comes down to five questions:

 Attio is the most accessible entry point.
 The free plan supports up to 3 seats and 50,000 records.
 Plus starts at $29/user/month (annual), Pro at $69/user/month, and Enterprise is custom-quoted.
 Additional workspace credits for AI features and automations cost $70 to $595/month depending on volume.
 Attio also offers an 80% discount on the Pro plan for the first year through its startup program.

-ZoomInfo uses custom-quoted pricing based on seats, credits, and features.
-There's no published price list.
-However, ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, and basic search and prospecting tools.
+ZoomInfo is free to start with consumption credits based on usage.
+ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, and basic search and prospecting tools.
 A 7-day free trial of the full platform is also available.

-The pricing comparison isn't straightforward because these platforms solve different problems.
+The pricing comparison is not straightforward because these platforms solve different problems.
 Affinity is a CRM for dealmakers.
 Attio is a flexible CRM for startups.
-ZoomInfo is a data, intelligence, and execution platform that works alongside (or in some cases replaces parts of) your CRM.
+ZoomInfo is a data, intelligence, and execution platform that works alongside -- or in some cases replaces parts of -- your CRM.
 A more useful question: what does each dollar buy you in pipeline generated, deals closed, and time saved?

 Integration approaches reflect different philosophies